 If you already have a list of clients, WP-Client makes it fast and easy to import them.
 You can do this from WP-Client → Clients, using the “Import Clients” feature.

 To import, you must first have a list of clients in a CSV format file.
 You can create this format from any spreadsheet application such as Microsoft Excel or OpenOffice Calc.
 Your CSV file should be formatted to look like the following:

 The “send_password” column designates if you would like to send the newly added client an email containing their login and password.
 Use “1” (no quotes) in the column to send the email, and “0” (no quotes) to not send.

 From the Clients Tab under the Clients menu, select the 'Choose File' button and navigate to your CSV file and select it.
 Click the button labeled @Import!" to import you file into WP-Client.
 Once the import completes, you will see each of your clients in the client list.
-Respective HUB and Portal Pages have also been created for each as well and can be found under the HUB Pages and Portal Pages menu items.
+Respective START and Portal Pages have also been created for each, and can be found under the START Pages and Portal Pages tabs.

 Advanced Importing Actions

 You may wish to take advantage of some of the advanced importing actions provided by WP-Client